 Investment property is initially measured at cost including capitalized borrowing costs.
 Cost includes expenditure that is directly attributable to the acquisition of the investment property.
+The acquisition costs are included in the cost of the investment property at initial recognition,

 The cost of self-constructed investment property includes the cost of materials and direct labor, and any other costs directly attributable to bringing the investment property to a working condition for their intended use.